TrainTheTrainer/ELIXIR-EXCELERATE-TtT/courses/Ljubljana2016/readme_ljubljana.md

   * Create a group discussion and its annotation;

 ---
-> Challenge: <br>
+> Challenge:
-> - Read the Sofware Carpentry Instructor training document on [Concept maps](https://github.com/swcarpentry/instructor-training/blob/gh-pages/_episodes/08-memory.md) <br>
+> * Read the Sofware Carpentry Instructor training document on [Concept maps](https://github.com/swcarpentry/instructor-training/blob/gh-pages/_episodes/08-memory.md)
-> - If you want you can find further material on [Wikipedia](https://en.wikipedia.org/wiki/Concept_map) <br>
+> * If you want you can find further material on [Wikipedia](https://en.wikipedia.org/wiki/Concept_map)
-> - Choose a topic that can be explained/taught in 3 minutes <br>
+> * Choose a topic that can be explained/taught in 3 minutes
-> - Write Learning Objectives and Outcomes  <br>
+> * Write Learning Objectives and Outcomes
-> - Draw a concept map <br>
+> * Draw a concept map
-> - Make a 3 minute presentation (with or without slides) <br>
+> * Make a 3 minute presentation (with or without slides)
-> On Day 3, you will be videoed while presenting in group and receive feedback.
+> On Day 2, you will be videoed while presenting in group and receive feedback.
 >
 ---